- The Movies Like Law Abiding Citizen That You Need to See! - April 11, 2022

 Bobby Axelrod of Billions is based on real-life billionaire hedge fund manager Steve A. Cohen.
 This is especially apparent in the early seasons when he is playing cat and mouse with the U.S. Attorney General, Chuck Rhoades.

-Which Show is For You?
+Which of These Shows Like Billions is For You?

 Only you can decide which show you might like to watch the most.
 From political and legal dramas to corporate corruption and drug money, you’ll find everything you need for endless nights of entertainment.